 A DES differs from other types of stents in that it not only keeps a blood vessel open mechanically but is also able to deliver a small amount of a drug directly into the blood vessel wall for a limited period of time.
 The drug is chemically attached to the wall of the stent.
 After the stent has been positioned and the clogged vessel reopened, the stent delivers a small amount of the drug into the blood vessel interior wall.
 This allows time for stent embedding and reduces the chances of the stent interior becoming blocked.
 Only a very small amount of tissue growth inhibiting drug is carried by the stent, just enough to allow time for blood vessel embedding and for it to function mechanically to keep a vessel open.

 DESs are commonly used in the treatment of narrowed arteries in the heart (coronary artery disease (CAD)), but also elsewhere in the body, especially the legs (peripheral artery disease).
-Over the last three decades, coronary stenting has matured into a primary minimally invasive treatment tool in managing CAD.
+Since coronary stenting became routine following US FDA approval in 1994, it has matured into a primary minimally invasive treatment tool in managing CAD.
 Coronary artery stenting is inherently tied to percutaneous coronary intervention (PCI) procedures.
 PCI is a minimally invasive procedure performed via a catheter (not by open-chest surgery), it is the medical procedure used to place a DES in narrowed coronary arteries.
 PCI procedures are performed by an interventional cardiologist using fluoroscopic imaging techniques to see the location of the required DES placement.
 PCI uses larger peripheral arteries in the arms or the legs to thread a DES catheter through the arterial system and place the stent in the narrowed coronary artery.
 Multiple stents may be used depending on the degree of blockage and the number of diseased coronary arteries that need treatment.

 Our latest “Drupal” Articles: